TAUE: Training-free Noise Transplant and Cultivation Diffusion Model: TAUE

-As shown in Fig.~\ref{fig: model} The process of TAUE is divided into three phases: (1) Foreground Generation, (2) Composite Generation with NTC, and (3) Background Generation with NTC.
-We use three distinct text prompts --- $T_{\text{fg}}$, $T_{\text{bg}}$, and $T_{\text{all}}$ --- for foreground, background, and composite generation. \begin{itemize} \item[(1)] We generate the foreground object on a uniform background to obtain a clean foreground layer $I_{\text{fg}}$ (\S\ref{sec: method_fore}).
-During this step, an intermediate foreground seedling latent $L_{\text{fg}}$ is extracted, encoding structural and semantic features of the object. \item[(2)] $L_{\text{fg}}$ is transplanted into the initial noise $z_{\text{all}, T}$ for composite generation, yielding both the background seedling latent $L_{\text{bg}}$ and the composite scene $I_{\text{all}}$ (\S\ref{sec: method_comb}). \item[(3)] $L_{\text{bg}}$ is transplanted into the initial noise $z_{\text{bg}, T}$ for generating the background $I_{\text{bg}}$, ensuring consistency between the foreground, background, and composite scene (\S\ref{sec: method_back}). \end{itemize} The final output comprises three distinct layers: the foreground $I_{\text{fg}}$, background $I_{\text{bg}}$, and composite scene $I_{\text{all}}$, forming a coherent image.
+TAUE utilizes Latent Diffusion Model (LDM)~\cite{rombach2022high} to achieve layer-wise image generation without requiring fine-tuning or additional datasets.
+As shown in Fig.~\ref{fig: model}, TAUE is divided into three phases: (1) Foreground Generation, (2) Composite Generation, and (3) Background Generation.
+We use three distinct text prompts --- $T_{\text{fg}}$, $T_{\text{bg}}$, and $T_{\text{all}}$ --- for foreground, background, and composite generation. \begin{enumerate}[label=(\arabic*), leftmargin=*] \item We generate the foreground object on a uniform background to obtain a clean foreground layer $I_{\text{fg}}$ (\S\ref{sec: method_fore}).
+During this step, an intermediate foreground latent $L_{\text{fg}}$ is extracted, encoding structural features of the object. \item $L_{\text{fg}}$ is transplanted into the initial noise $z_{\text{all}, T}$ for composite generation, yielding both the intermediate background latent $L_{\text{bg}}$ and the composite scene $I_{\text{all}}$ (\S\ref{sec: method_comb}). \item $L_{\text{bg}}$ is transplanted into the initial noise $z_{\text{bg}, T}$ for generating the background $I_{\text{bg}}$, ensuring consistency between the foreground, background, and composite scene (\S\ref{sec: method_back}). \end{enumerate} The final output comprises three distinct layers: the foreground $I_{\text{fg}}$, background $I_{\text{bg}}$, and composite scene $I_{\text{all}}$, forming a coherent image.